austenmarden/avrae-icewind-dale/000-leaving-the-portal.md

 Take a few moments to describe the changes that you have undergone.
 Describe why you chose what you did and how you are different from the villager you once were.

 > As you turn to leave the portal you pass through the room with with statues that killed one of the villagers.
-You notice that their body is gone, no longer pinned to door... and the statues are missing as well.
-You hear an unmistakable _scrape scrape_ sound coming from the corner of the room and notice that the 2 large statues have animated and are coming to attack you!
+You notice that their body is gone, no longer pinned to the door... and the statues are missing as well.
+You hear an unmistakable _scrape scrape_ sound coming from the corner of the room and notice that the 2 large statues have animated and are moving to attack you!

 > "Those who wish to free the herald must die in this place!" a metallic gutteral scraping sound echoes from the helmet of one of the constructs as it hefts its weight in your direction.